GVSU-Computing-Club/gvsu-computing-club-website/src/pages/faq.md

 ---
 ### 3. How good do I have to be at programming?

-There is no skill floor to join the club.
-And skill levels are welcomed.
+There is no minimum knowledge required to join the club.
+All skill levels are welcomed!
 All you have to do is show up to meetings. :)

 ---
+### 4. What do you guys do?

+That's a good question!
+Here is a list of things:
+* Lectures on subjects that might not be touched on in classes.
+* Networking with local companies in the Grand Rapids area.
+* Social events with students and faculty.
+* Personal and Professional Development.